nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_swate_walkthrough.md

 1. Start by creating a Swate annotation table.
     - Use the yellow box pop-up button *OR* click the *Add Annotation Table* quick access button.
-    - Only one table per Excel sheet.
+    - Only one annotation table can be added per Excel sheet.
     - Each table is by default created with an input (`Source Name`) and an output (`Sample Name`) column.
 2. If not active use the navbar to go to *Building Blocks*.
 Here you can add *Building Blocks* to the table.
 3. Use the first function block to search for `instrument model`.
 This search looks for fitting *Terms* in our *Ontology* database.